John Ashcroft: Political issues

-Groups supporting individual gun ownership praised Ashcroft's support through DOJ for the Second Amendment.
-He said specifically, "the Second Amendment protects an individual's right to keep and bear arms," expressing the position that the second amendment expresses a right.

 In 2009 in Ashcroft v. al-Kidd, the Ninth Circuit Court of Appeals in San Francisco found that Ashcroft could be sued and held personally responsible for the wrongful detention of Abdullah al-Kidd.
-The American citizen was arrested at Dulles Airport in March 2003 on his way to Saudi Arabia for study.
+The American citizen was arrested at Dulles International Airport in March 2003 on his way to Saudi Arabia for study.
 He was held for 15 days in maximum security in three states, and 13 months in supervised release, to be used as a material witness in the trial of Sami Omar Al-Hussayen.
-(The latter was acquitted of all charges of supporting terrorism).
+(The latter was acquitted of all charges of supporting terrorism.)
 Al-Kidd was never charged and was not called as a witness in the Al-Hussayen case.

 The panels court described the government's assertions under the USA Patriot Act (2001) as "repugnant of the Constitution".
 In a detailed and at times passionate opinion, Judge Milan Smith likened allegations against al-Kidd as similar to the repressive practices of the British Crown that sparked the American Revolution.
 He wrote that the government asserts it can detain American citizens "not because there is evidence that they have committed a crime, but merely because the government wishes to investigate them for possible wrongdoing".
 He called it "a painful reminder of some of the most ignominious chapters of our national history".

 Abdullah Al-Kidd was held in a maximum security prison for 16 days, and in supervised release for 13 months.
 Al-Kidd was born Lavoni T. Kidd in 1973 in Wichita, Kansas.
 When he converted to Islam as a student at the University of Idaho, where he was a prominent football player, he changed his name.
 He asserts that Ashcroft violated his civil liberties as an American citizen, as he was treated like a terrorist and not allowed to consult an attorney.
 Al-Kidd's lawyers say Ashcroft, as US attorney general, encouraged authorities after 9/11 to arrest potential suspects as material witnesses when they lacked probable cause to believe the suspects had committed a crime.